danielharrell/does_music_move/does_music_move.md

 problem important, even for those of us with little interest in music otherwise.

-On the one hand, when we hear music move---at least of any kind that includes not just rhythm, but melody and harmony---we hear this movement as a change in place.
-And this change in place distinguishes music from mere sound, which changes in time.
-To illustrate the difference, consider a melody as the example of music, and a police siren as the example of sound, where both rise and fall.
-But when the melody rises and falls, we hear a change not just in pitch, say from C to G and back to C, but behind this, as if having caused it, a change in place, say from the first degree of the scale up to the fifth, and back down to the first.
+The problem, in a nutshell, is with making sense of the *space* in which music moves.
+For this space makes something close to complete sense on the one hand, yet something close to nonsense on the other.
+We can see the sense it makes by comparing what we hear in a melody as it rises and falls, with what we would hear in, say, a police siren as it rises and falls.
+For both involve a change of pitch in time.
+And we can even suppose, for the purposes of this comparison, that the lowest and highest pitches in both are the
+same: say, from middle C to the G a fifth above.
+But in the melody, we hear not just this change of pitch in time, but behind it, as if having caused it, a change of place in a melodic scale---say, from the first degree to the fifth, and back to the first. , which locates the change of pitch in a melodic scale.
+Perhaps we even hear the intimations of harmony supporting the melody, and in which case the change of place we hear also locates the change of pitch in a harmonic scale.
+So in hearing C change to G and back to C, we hear a change of place, or movement, from the 1 tone to the 5 tone and back to the 1, along with a supporting movement from tonic to dominant and back to tonic. the first degree of the melodic scale to the fifth, and back to the first; and if the melody is supported by harmony, a like movement from the tonic of the harmonic scale to the dominant, and back again to the tonic.
 When the siren rises and falls, by contrast, we hear no such change in place behind the change in pitch.
-And we would find it difficult to map the siren's change in pitch onto a musical scale even hypothetically;
+And we would find it difficult to map the siren's change in pitch onto a melodic or harmonic scale even hypothetically;
-for the siren's change in pitch is continuous, while the places in a scale are discrete.
-But then in hearing the rise and fall of a siren, we hear sound, changing its pitch in time; while in hearing the rise and fall of a melody, we hear music, changing its place in space.
-And this suggests that the movement we hear in music, as it changes its place in space, is not simply a property of it, but the essence of it.
-If we didn't hear music move, we wouldn't hear music at all, but simply a succession of pitches, the next following the last in time, without any corresponding change in place.
+for the siren's change in pitch is continuous, while the places in those scales are discrete.
+But then in hearing the rise and fall of a siren, we hear sound, changing its pitch in time; while in hearing the rise and fall of a melody, we hear music, changing its place in space.say, in the rise and fall of a police siren, with what we hear in the rise and fall of a melody. which involves a change of pitch in time, with the rise and fall of a melody, which also involves a change of pitch in time, but over time a how essent the mthe difference between sounds we hear merely as sounds, or signals, the rise and fall of a melody with theFirst, on the side of complete sense, thereI'll first give two reasons for thinking that music makes First, that if we didn't hear music move, it seems we wouldn't hear music at all, but simply a succession of pitches, the next following the last in time, without any corresponding change in place to.
+This distinguishes the movement in music from the movement in mere sound, There is no such change in place that we hear in a mere sound, like a siren, whose rise and fall involves only a change in pitch over time.
+Unlike the rise and fall of a siren, for example, where we hear a continuous change of pitch over time, the rise and fall of melodythis movement as a change in place.

-What is more, we can be exact about the change of place in musical motion, as the example of a melody also illustrates.
-So we don't hear a melody just rise and fall; we hear it rise and fall from one tone to another, in a scale of such tones---in this case, again, from the first degree of the scale up to the fifth and back down to the first.
-Similarly, we don't hear the harmony that supports that melody just depart and return; we hear it depart and return from one chord to another in a scale of such chords---say, from tonic to dominant and back again to tonic.
-We can be exact, then, about the space in which we hear music move; and it this exactness that allows music to be composed and encoded, more or less completely, on a musical score, even though the score itself is soundless and motionless.
-It is also this exactness that allows music to be analyzed and studied, not merely heard and appreciated.
+(Say what places are.)
+And this change in place distinguishes music from mere sound, which changes in time. , we could say that when we hear music move---at least of any kind that includes not just rhythm, but melody and harmony---we hear the movement as a change in place, and we can be more or less exact about the places in question.
+So, we don't hear a melody just rise and fall; we hear it rise and fall in moving from one tone to another in a scale of such tones---say, from the 1 tone up to the 5, then down again to the 1.
+Similarly, we don't hear the harmony supporting that melody just depart and return; we hear it depart and return by moving from one chord to another in a scale of such chords---say, from tonic to dominant and back again to tonic.
+It is this exactness about the space in which music moves that allows it to be composed and encoded on a musical score, even though the score itself is soundless and motionless.
+It is also this exactness that allows music to be analyzed and studied, rather than merely heard and appreciated.
+And one way of understanding the history of music, at least in the West, is as a progress in such exactness And that music happens in so articulable a space is what seems to distinguishes it from mere sound, which happens, by contrast, in time rather than space. it is the space of music in this sense that distinguishes it from mere sound, which by contrast happens only in time.

+between the so-called degrees of a melodic or harmonic scale.
+(Put the next bit later, to suggest music is an illusion.)

 So again, on the one hand, the motion we hear in music would seem to be real enough to happen in a completely accountable